Shift3/standards-and-practices/server-side/framework/python/django/lessons-learned-from-ultra-gro-deployment.md

 Environment variable conflicts.
 As it turns out, if you use both `env_file` and `environment` in a `docker-compose.yml` file, they conflict with each other.
 Use `env_file`, and skip the `environment` entry.

 In the `nginx` site config, note that server names do not need to be unique to a specific block.
 At one point, the config I was using had a server name as simply `_`.
 The result was that trying to visit the site without specifying `https`, resulted in the browser literally attempting to redirect to `https://_`.

+Sample config files from this project are located [here](../../../os/ubuntu/README.md) for Ubuntu itself, and [here](../../../tools/nginx/README.md) for nginx.